tedee-com/tedee-api-doc/docs/source/howtos/manage-and-operate-gates.rst

     curl -X GET "|apiUrl|/api/|apiVersion|/my/gate" -H "accept: application/json" -H "Authorization: Bearer <<access token>>"

-As a result you will get a list of gates user have access to.
-You can find the gate you want to delete.
+As a result, you will get a list of gates you have synchronized between Tedee and BleBox accounts.
+You will see the last sync state between Tedee and BleBox systems using the GET endpoint.
+In the following paragraphs, we will present how to sync the gates state to the latest one.

-In result gates you will see properties as gate connection status, firmware and impulse time.
-Changing impulse time need to be done in wBox.
+The GET endpoint can check the current gate connection status, firmware, and impulse length, which is the gate opening signal duration.

 .. note::

-       Gate connection status can be one of the following:
+    You must use the Blebox (wBox app) directly to update impulse length or gate firmware.

+The important thing is to understand states gate can have:

-       1. **connected** - IsConnected is true and isPresentInExternal is true - Gate is connected to BleBox and actions like unlock can be performed
+    1. **connected** - The gate is connected to BleBox.
+The open operations can be performed (IsConnected is true, and IsPresentInExternal is true).

-       2. **disconnected** - IsConnected is false and isPresentInExternal is true - Gate is not connected to BleBox, but still exist in BleBox
+    2. **disconnected** - The gate is disconnected from the network connection but still exists in BleBox.
+The open operation can fail if the connection is not re-established in the meantime (IsConnected is false, and IsPresentInExternal is true).

-       3. **unlinked** - IsConnected is false and isPresentInExternal is false - Gate is not present in BleBox
+    3. **unlinked** - Gate is not present in the user BleBox account but still exists in Tedee.
+(IsPresentInExternal is false).

-Get user gate by id
+Get gate by id
 ---------------------

-To get single get by id use :doc:`Get single <../endpoints/gate/get-single>` endpoint:
+To get single gate by id use :doc:`Get single <../endpoints/gate/get-single>` endpoint:

 **Sample request**